nup002/Threaded-VideoCapture/README.md

-# ThreadedVideoCapture
+# Threaded-VideoCapture
 A direct drop-in replacement for OpenCV's `VideoCapture` that runs in a background thread, allowing the main thread to do useful work instead of waiting on frames.

 This library is useful if your code spend a lot of time waiting for new frames, or if you are processing a stream in realtime and cannot process frames fast enough to keep up with the stream.

-`ThreadedVideoCapture` requires `opencv-python` 4.0.0.21 or greater.
+`Threaded-VideoCapture` requires `opencv-python` 4.0.0.21 or greater.
 It has been tested on Python 3.6, 3.7, 3.8.
 3.9,
 3.10, and 3.11.

 It is a young library.
 Therefore bugs may exist, and useful features may be missing.
 Bug reports,